-Charles Dickens, Victorian Fiction, British Literature, Transatlantic Studies, Emigration Studies, Creative Nonfiction, Corpus Linguistics, and Service-Learning Pedagogy
+Charles Dickens, Victorian Fiction, British Literature, Transatlantic Studies, Digital Humanities, Service-Learning

-Charles Dickens especially his relationship to America and non-British locales, Victorian intersections of gender and imperialism, corpus stylistics, and the scholarship of teaching and learning especially service-learning
+British literature of the long 19th century, in general, and more specifically the following: Charles Dickens especially his relationship to America and non-British locales; intersections of gender and imperialism in Victorian prose; emigration studies and transatlanticism; corpus stylistics and digital humanities; creative non-fiction, especially travel writing; and the scholarship of teaching and learning, especially service-learning.